mobileposse/auto-delete-bucket-legacy/README.md

 # NEW PACKAGE NAME AND REPOSITORY

-We have starrted over with a new NPM package name and versioning system.
+We have started over with a new NPM package name and versioning system.
 Version numbers now match the AWS CDK version supported.

 Please use the [@mobileposse/auto-delete-bucket](https://www.npmjs.com/package/@mobileposse/auto-delete-bucket) module instead.